 8.3.
 Put on clean gloves.
 Note: Ensure that the patient does not have a latex allergy and/or that the clean gloves are non-latex.

 8.4.
-Variation: If the “skin” is visibly dirty, clean the area with an alcohol prep pad and allow the alcohol to dry.
-According to theCDC, it is not necessary to clean the skin with an alcohol prep pad if the skin is not visibly soiled.
+Variation: If the injection area is visibly dirty, clean the area with an alcohol prep pad and allow the alcohol to dry.
+According to the Center for Disease control and prevention (CDC), it is not necessary to clean the skin with an alcohol prep pad if the skin is not visibly soiled.

 8.5.
 Hold the syringe in your dominant hand, and with your non-dominant hand, remove the needle cap.

 8.6.
 Using the non-dominant hand, pinch or pull taut the skin at the injection site.
-Note: If the fold of skin is > 2 inches, insert the needle into the skin using a 90 degree angle (needle to skin angle).
-Variation: If the skin fold is < 1 inch, insert the needle into the skin using a 45 degree angle.

 8.7.
-Hold the syringe between thumb and index finger of the dominant hand like a pencil or dart, and insert the needle using a quick, purposeful motion and at the appropriate angle into the skin fold Variation: If the patient is obese, spread skin taut between the thumb and forefinger of the non-dominant hand.
+Hold the syringe between thumb and index finger of the dominant hand like a pencil or dart, and insert the needle using a quick, purposeful motion and at the appropriate angle into the skin fold (if the skin fold exceeds 2 inches, insert the needle into the skin at a 90˚ angle, If the skin fold is less than 1 inch, insert the needle into the skin at a 45˚ angle).
+If the patient is obese, spread skin taut between the thumb and forefinger of the non-dominant hand.

 8.9 Using the thumb or index finger of the dominant hand, press the plunger slowly to inject the medication.
-Variation: Stabilize the syringe into the skin with the fingers of the non-dominant hand, and using the dominant hand push down the plunger with the index finger or thumb of the dominant hand.
+You may stabilize the syringe into the skin with the fingers of the non-dominant hand, and using the dominant hand push down the plunger with the index finger or thumb.

-8.10 Remove the needle smoothly along the line of insertion, and immediately place the needle and syringe directly into a “sharps” container, without recapping the needle.
-Variation: If the needle has a safety device, remove the needle smoothly along the line of insertion.
-Once the needle is removed from the skin, use the thumb of the dominant hand to engage the safety needle device.
-Then place the needle and syringe directly into the “sharps” container.
+8.10 Remove the needle smoothly, along the line of insertion, and immediately place the needle and syringe directly into a “sharps” container, without recapping the needle.
+If the needle has a safety device, once the needle is removed from the skin, use the thumb of the dominant hand to engage the safety needle device and then place the needle and syringe directly into the “sharps” container.

 8.11 If blood is present at the injection site, apply the adhesive bandage or cotton ball and silk/paper tape.

-8.12 Cover injection site with patient clothing/gown and replace bed linens as needed and according to patient preference.
+8.12 Cover the injection site with patient clothing/gown and replace bed linens as needed and according to patient preference.

-8.13 Remove gloves and dispose in proper receptacleand wash hands with soap and warm water, and vigorous friction for at least 20 seconds.
+8.13 Remove gloves, dispose them in proper receptacle, and wash hands with soap and warm water, and vigorous friction for at least 20 seconds.

 9.0 Document medication administration in the electronic Medication Administration Record.